ReeZey/socketserver/README.md

 # socketserver
-a socket game in mars, to learn programming :)
+a socket game in mars, to learn programming or how sockets works